CommanderFoo/Core-UI-Dropdown-Docs/README.md

 # Core-UI-Dropdown-Docs

-Documentation for the UI Dropdown component on CC
+Documentation for the UI Dropdown component in Community Content.

 https://popthosepringles.github.io/Core-UI-Dropdown-Docs/